guidoerfen/miniature-di_container/README.md

 # DiContainer
 ### Warning!
 This is still on an experimental level.
-We don't know if we've got everything together in the moment.
+We don't know if we've got everything together currently.
-Extensive testing needs to be done also.
+Extensive testing needs to be done as well.

 # Purpose